pillilz/jekyll_deployment_via_github_webhook/README.md

 keys can be read-only.
 Another approach is to create a GitHub user for the deployment machine and invite this user to multiple repositories.

-Multiple keys can be create using different names (option `-f`).
-To enable automatic selection of the appropriate key, create a `~deploy_website/.ssh/config` with one or more aliases for github.com pointing the the respective key.
+Multiple keys can be created using different names (option `-f`).
+To enable automatic selection of the appropriate key, create a `~deploy_website/.ssh/config` with one or more aliases for github.com pointing to the respective key.

 ```
 Host githubalias